lsphillips/Clazzy/README.md

 # DEPRECATED

-This project is now deprecated in favour of the ECMAScript 6 class syntax, this project will no longer be maintained.
+This project is now deprecated in favour of the ECMAScript 6 class syntax; this project will no longer be maintained.

 ---